DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 ## How to fix the "No module named dafoam.pyDASolver" error?

 This error is likely caused by using different Python versions to compile DAFoam and run DAFoam cases.
-For example, one may forget to load the DAFoam environment when running a case using the system built-in Python 2.7, while the DAFoam was compiled with Python 3.8.
+For example, one may forget to load the DAFoam environment and use the system built-in Python 2.7 to run a case, while DAFoam was compiled with Python 3.8.
 To fix this, first check if you can find some compiled DAFoam libraries in the dafoam/dafoam folder, e.g., pyDASolverIncompressible.cpython-38-x86_64-linux-gnu.so.
-The last few words in the library name shows the Python version (cpython-38).
-So make sure your current Python environment matches the version in the library name.
-To make sure you have the correct Python environment, make sure you load the loadDAFoam.sh file before compiling DAFoam and running `pip install .`.
+The Python version is in the library name (cpython-38).
+So make sure your current Python environment (type `python -V` to check) matches the version in the library name.
+They do not match, we suggest you recompile DAFoam following the **exact** steps from [here](https://dafoam.github.io/mydoc_installation_source.html#dafoam)

 ## How to run a multipoint optimization?